music-notation-swift/music-notation-import/README.md

 ![Guitar Pro 7 File Format](images/gp7-contents.png)

 The `score.gpif` file is an application specific XML file.

-The files in the GuitarPro7 folder are those specific to parsing this file format.
+The source files in the GuitarPro7 folder are those specific to parsing this file format.

-`music-notation-import` not supports specifying the `gpif` file alone, or specifying the container `gp` file.
+`music-notation-import` now supports specifying the `gpif` file alone, or specifying the container `gp` file.
 Using the [ZIPFoundation](https://github.com/weichsel/ZIPFoundation) the process will pull out the `score.gpif` file and parse that directly.

 ## Dependencies